rufatpro/gonka-docs/docs/host/quickstart.md

 - 1TB NVMe SSD
 - 100Mbps minimum network connection (1Gbps preferred)

-The final requirements will depend on the number of MLNodes connected and their total throughput.
+The final requirements will depend on the number of ML Nodes connected and their total throughput.

-Each server to deploy MLNode should have:
+Each server to deploy ML Node should have:

 - at least 1.5x RAM of GPU VRAM
-- a 16-core CPU (Network Node and MLNode can be deployed on the same server).
+- a 16-core CPU (Network Node and ML Node can be deployed on the same server).
 - NVIDIA Container Toolkit installed and configured, with a CUDA Toolkit version between 12.6 and 12.9.
 You can check the version with `nvidia-smi`.

 ### Ports open for public connections